 I returned from UK in 2007 and caved very frequently until 2009 when i moved to Canberra for work commitments.
-Although Canberra is surrounded by caves, and several local caving clubs, most of my caving remained in Buchan – a horrible 6 hour drive from Canberra which i did regularly.
+Although Canberra is surrounded by caves, and there are several local caving clubs, most of my caving remained in Buchan – a long 6 hour drive from Canberra which i did regularly.
 Buchan was always my patch and further to that I would rather cave with close friends than clubs I didn’t know.
-In mid 2010 I moved back to Melbourne and have been here since.
+In mid-2010 I moved back to Melbourne and have been here since.

 The highlights of my caving career

-So in total I’ve been caving for about 12 years.
 The highlight I suppose of this time was the several times I was in trips where we found virgin cave.
-To be in a place no human has EVER visited or seen before is a very special feeling.
-Having articles published in Australia’s most popular outdoor magazine (Wild Magazine) was also a special feeling.
-Plus my 2 years in UK was great, getting a chance to do some of the most well-known caves in the English-speaking world and being trained by one of the worlds most well-known cavers.
+To be in a place no human has ever visited or seen before is a very special feeling.
+Having articles published in Australia’s most popular outdoor magazine – Wild Magazine – was also a special feeling.
+Also – my 2 years in UK was great, getting a chance to do some of the most well-known caves in the English-speaking world and being trained by one of the world’s most well-known cavers.

-My hope is that it 1) educates the public who know little about caving and 2) attracts experienced cavers who don’t have access to any information on the various areas in Victoria, and that they can actually use the site to plan an interstate expedition.
+My hope for this website is that it 1) Educates the public who know little about caving and 2) Attracts experienced cavers who don’t have access to any information on the various areas in Victoria, and that they can actually use the site to plan an interstate expedition.
 If this is the case, feel free to email me and I will assist in any way I can.
-Normally the VLCT and/or the VSA are happy to help out interstate cavers.
+Normally the VSA are happy to help out interstate cavers.

-Given that there is no official publication or web site on caving in Victoria, I thought i would put everything i have learnt down on paper and make this site.
-I hope you find it interesting and entertaining, and even to perhaps see you underground at some point….?
-I’d LOVE any feedback you have, so email me at firstname.lastname@example.org for any queries / suggestions / corrections etc
+Given that there is no official publication or web site on caving in Victoria, I thought I would put everything I have learnt down on paper and make this site.
+I hope you find it interesting and entertaining, and even to perhaps see you underground at some point.
+Any feedback you have is welcome, so email me at firstname.lastname@example.org for any queries / suggestions / corrections etc.